OMC, Johnson, Evinrude outboard motors 1993 thru 2005

 this code system, if the motor was sold as an Evinrude, then the first letter would have

 Then you can encounter motors made in or for other countries, which will have

 some added letters as mentioned later in this article.

-Sometimes the nameplate found on the LH side of the upper steering/clamping bracket can get removed.
+There should be the model and serial number on riveted on 1” X 2” aluminum ID plate on the LH side of the transom mount bracket (looking forward).
+Sometimes this ID plate can get removed.
 If this happens, you can still usually tell which motor it is by looking at the 25 cent size soft plug in the upper rear RH side of the block.
 The model and year are stamped in this soft plug also but probably only up to 1979.
 It is interesting to also note that the 15 hp uses the same block as the 9.9, so you could see a 15 hp with the same 10R78M numbers here as the 9.9 has.
 I have heard from more than one person that their plug had numbers that do not match any of the codes, so this kind of backs up the idea of a change after the 1979 date, as the factory changed things as time went on.

 If you need to check on parts and do not have a actual parts list booklet, one of your best sources is http://www.crowleymarine.com/ They have a complete listing of about all of the Johnson and Evinrude motors showing exploded parts views with part numbers where you may be able order parts online from them.
 Or this one http://www.marineengine.com/parts/parts.html